Charli3-Official/datum-demo-v3/README.md

     - [External Resources](#external-resources)
 # Features
 * Retrieve exchange rates and timestamps directly from the Charli3 Network.
-* Access both the creation and expiration times of the feeds.
 * Gain insights into network configurations and reward structures.
 # Dependencies
 Install dependencies using Poetry: